L'Oréal Professor of Marketing at the University of Oxford - Saïd Business School

-Social media marketing researcher and expert.
+Social media and digital marketing researcher and expert

 Follow Andrew on Twitter @AndrewTStephen